 In Overleaf you start a new blank project and provide a project name.
 In my example, I called it 'Example'.
-Overleaf will then open the document in a three pane display as shown in the figure below.
-To the left is the project pane which displays what files are included in the project.
+Overleaf will then open the document in a four pane display as shown in the figure below.
+The top left is the project pane which displays what files are included in the project.
 By default the file you receive will be named main.tex but this can be changed to something more meaningful.
-Next is the LATEX code pane which is where you enter your text and code to create your document.
-Finally the is the preview pane which shows how the document looks.
+Below the project is the File outline pane which will show the document outline.
+The center pane is the LATEX code pane which is where you enter your text and code to create your document.
+Finally to the right is the preview pane which shows how the document looks.